 8. Turn your eyes, head and body to the flats.

-9. Stay low, bend your knees and torso to prepare for land impact.
+9. Stay low, and bend your knees and torso to prepare for landing impact.

-10. Distribute your weight on both feet and finish the air move.
+10. Distribute your weight over both feet and finish the move.

 Flight technique is the most important skill when it comes to aerials in surfing.
 The decisive moment arrives when your surfboard is about to leave the wave face.
-When you pop up out of the lip, your front foot should be in the center of the board and your rear foot should be in the traction pad.
+When you pop up off of the lip, your front foot should be in the center of the board and your rear foot should be on the traction pad.

 Speed is critical in aerial surf maneuvers.
-The highest speed you get down the line, the highest aerial you will pull.
+The higher the speed you build down the line, the higher the aerial you'll pull.
 Try to get airborne off the wave ramp as many times as possible until you complete.
 Practice will make you pull the first ever aerial of your surfing life.